Truk Lagoon diving is on many scuba diver’s bucket list but what happened at this famous lagoon and why is it so popular with scuba divers?

-She had been attacked by submarine torpedoes, which has given her some large torpedo holes in her hull.
+- She had been attacked by submarine torpedoes.
+This has given her some large torpedo holes in her hull.

-Scuba divers will see AA guns, gun turrets, bicycles, shells and various other interesting artifacts.
+- Scuba divers will see AA guns, gun turrets, bicycles, shells and various other interesting artefacts.

-She was built in 1934 for Kokusai Kisen K.K., which was a major Tokyo-based shipping company at the time.
+- She was built in 1934 for Kokusai Kisen K.K.
+This was a major Tokyo-based shipping company at the time.